From the the Cultural Center at the Opera House:

 Discount ticket packages are available.
 Tickets are available online at www.OHHdg.org or at the Havre de Grace Visitors Center (450 Pennington Avenue, HdG) and the Artist’s Emporium (220 N. Washington Street, HdG) during normal business hours.

 Since 1871, the Opera House has been a cultural and community centerpiece in Harford County.
 With the support of the State of Maryland, Harford County Government, City of Havre de Grace, and its citizens, the nineteenth-century building celebrated a grand reopening in August 2017 as a twenty-first century state-of-the-art performing arts venue with improved accessibility and comfort amenities that will ensure its place in the community for many years to come.
 The restored Opera House brings the highest quality entertainment to the community and region, including local and professional plays, live music and arts performances, dance, film, arts education and youth programming.
+Within, all sorts of classes and courses related to these arts are available.
+Even a fully accredited high school guitar class can be taken there, among other similarly accredited classes.
+Everyone there is always practicing, teaching, and learning, proving to be an invaluable cultural cornerstone of the community.
 It embodies the community’s commitment to the arts, the preservation of its history and a commitment to accessibility for all.

 The Havre de Grace Arts Collective is a 501(c)(3) organization created to address the cultural and economic needs of Havre de Grace and the surrounding region, including oversight of the Cultural Center at the Opera House, Arts and Entertainment District, and the Arts by the Bay Gallery.
 For more information, visit www.HdGArtsCollective.org and www.OHHdG.org.